abinit/abinit_web/docs/planning.md

 **For new developments**

+:red_circle: June 17, 2025:
+Merge ABINITv10.5.2 contributions, as well as merge ABINITv10.4.3 and later revisions, to reach frozen v10.5.3 .
+Start ABINITv10.5.4, for further new developments.

-:red_circle: May 17, 2024:
+[DONE] May 17, 2025:
-Merge ABINITv10.5.0 contributions, as well as merge ABINITv10.4.1, to reach frozen v10.5.1 .
-Start ABINITv10.5.2, for further new developments.
+Merge ABINITv10.5.0 contributions (eb3d645a), as well as merge ABINITv10.4.1, to reach frozen v10.5.1(dc38c9af) .
+Start ABINITv10.5.2(c3b88d02), for further new developments.

 [DONE] April 12, 2025:
 Start ABINITv10.5.0 (24c179f9), for new developments, from v10.3.7.